Top 10 Organic Electronics experts to follow

 Top 10 Molecular Electronics experts to follow

-Prof. Mark Reed: At Yale University, Reed is of the pioneers in electronics.
-He conducted some of the first experiments that demonstrated quantum transport in molecular systems, paving the way for further in the field.
+Prof. Mark Reed: At Yale Reed is one of the pioneers in electronics.
+He conducted some of the first experiments that demonstrated transport in molecular , paving the for further research in the field.

 Prof. Supriyo Datta: Based at Purdue University, Datta’s work focuses on quantum transport in molecular and nanoscale systems, providing crucial theoretical insights that have helped define the trajectory of molecular electronics.

-Dr. James Tour: Operating out of Rice University, Tour’s multidisciplinary approach involves molecular switches, memories, and even molecular cars, furthering the possibilities of organic molecules in computational devices.
+Dr. James Tour: Operating out of Rice University, Tour’s multidisciplinary approach involves creating molecular switches, memories, and even molecular , furthering the possibilities of molecules in computational devices.

 Prof. Nongjian Tao: At Arizona State University, Tao’s focus is on molecular and nano-electronics, specifically exploring charge transport in molecular systems and developing new techniques to study molecular processes.